projectdeltasea/projectdelta/README.md

 - solve the below and email your code and results OR
 - link us to your existing, substantial open source contributions in Haskell OR
 - best of 7 StarCraft II HoS matches with one of the Haskellers here (not recommended if your APM < 200).
+Edit since posted in /r/starcraft: in order to be eligible for the match, write a function that takes an array of functions and an array of integers and returns an array of the average between the integer and the function applied to the integer.
+There will be a secret follow up question.

 Send your choice to projectdeltasea@gmail.com.
 We will respond quickly and HR is not involved except post-offer to get your visa.